gcalbertini/movies/README.md

   - Determine the number of factors (principal components) that we will interpret meaningfully (by the Kaiser criterion).
   - Semantically interpret what those factors represent.
 Explicitly name the factors found.

 3.2.
-Plot the data from columns 421-474 in the new coordinate system, where each dot represents a person, and the axes represent the factors you found in 3.1.
+Plot the data from columns 421-474 in the new coordinate system, where each dot represents a person, and the axes represent the factors found in 3.1.

 3.3.
 Identify clusters in this new space.
 Use an ML method (e.g. kMeans, DBScan, hierarchical clustering) to do so.
 Determine the optimal number of clusters and identify which cluster a given user is part of.

 3.4.
 Use these principal components and/or clusters identified to build a classification model (e.g. logistic regression, kNN, SVM, random forest), where we predict the movie ratings of all movies from the personality factors identified before.
-Make sure to use cross-validation methods to avoid overfitting and assess the accuracy of your model by stating its AUC.
+  - Make sure to use cross-validation methods to avoid overfitting.
+  - Assess the accuracy of model by stating its AUC.

 3.5.
-Create a neural network model of your choice to predict movie ratings, using information from all 477 columns.
+Create a neural network model to predict movie ratings, using information from all 477 columns.
 Make sure to comment on the accuracy of this model.

 ### Results are found __[here](https://github.com/gcalbertini/movies/blob/9bdc85d0b7215a8d74749e07631c31de902f0023/project3.ipynb)__.
 The data can be found __[here](https://github.com/gcalbertini/movies/blob/9bdc85d0b7215a8d74749e07631c31de902f0023/data/movieReplicationSet.csv)__.